 Jujhar Singh loves teaching and is currently a junior instructor for the Guru Raam Daas Trust (KY) and the Gurmat Sangeet Academy (Taus and Dilruba).
 Aside from the Guru his other loves in life include his beloved wife Dr. Harsimrren Kaur, his dog Akaal Kaur, martial arts, and the art of software engineering.

-Mahan Rishi Singh and Nirbhe Kaur have been had a beautiful marriage for 33 years, walking together and serving on the spiritual path as Sikh ministers, healers, community builders, and Kundalini Yoga Teacher Trainers.
+Mahan Rishi Singh and Nirbhe Kaur have had a beautiful marriage for over 33 years, walking together and serving on the spiritual path as Sikh ministers, healers, community builders, and Kundalini Yoga Teacher Trainers.
 Together they support and nurture the spiritual community in the greater New Jersey region.
 For many years, they have been tireless and inspirational sevadars in the Gurdwara team at Summer Solstice.

 Mahan Rishi’s joy is to serve others in their path of personal transformation.
 Having taught nationally and internationally, along with traveling numerous times to India, he seeks to bring the ancient wisdom and authentic devotional practices of yoga and meditation into everyday life.

-Nirbhe Kaur is a soft spoken woman with a gentle and warm heart who feels her greatest joy is in teaching, sharing and inspiring others to find their wholeness, radiance and bliss.
+Nirbhe Kaur is a soft spoken woman with a gentle and warm heart who feels her greatest joy is in teaching, sharing, and inspiring others to find their wholeness, radiance, and bliss.
 She also loves to perform sacred weddings.

 Mahan Rishi is a chiropractor and herbal nutritionist, and has studied many forms of healing.
 Nirbhe Kaur is a massage therapist and administrative director of their wellness center.
 Together they founded the Khalsa Healing Arts Center in Yardley, PA, where they have a thriving practice filled with love and light.